Terminology for costume items

 TSAKI or FESAKI – Small cap over which was worn a large embroidered Mandili, or shawl, fastened with special pins.

-TSILANIOTIKO – Kastellorizian word – (based on the Greek version of the word ‘Ceylon”- Tsilan).
+TSILANIOTIKO – Kastellorizian word, based on the name of the village of Τζοιλάνι (Tzoilani) in Cypriot dialect, or more formally Κοιλάνι (Koilani) in the district of Limassol in Cyprus.
 A type of mandili resist dyed, from Ceylon and found in Kastellorizo.
 It is the dark, resist dyed cloths on which the rings at the logo were threaded.
 It is also used to refer to certain types of mandilia, and may have been the widow’s.

 VRAKI – baggy cotton trouser or pantaloons gathered at the waist with a cord (vrakozoni) with a decorative brocaded base which showed below the kavadhi.